Patches of Nonlinearity: Instruction Vectors in Large Language Models: Limitations

 \section{Limitations}

-Due to memory limitations, our experiments regarding the causal mechanism are conducted on 1B models.
+Due to memory constraints, our experiments regarding the causal mechanism are conducted on 1B models.
 However, these models may be limited in their general task-solving capabilities compared to 7B models.
 While the general trend of our conclusions remains the same, more elaborate patterns may emerge at larger model scales.
-Long computation times similarly restrict the number of tasks that we examine, and thus we do not analyze the interaction of variables such as task domain with our findings.
+Additionally, while our results regarding the base, SFT, and DPO checkpoints provides initial insight into how instruction representations evolve during the course of model training, a finer-grained analysis on a greater number of intermediate checkpoints (e.g. with Pythia models \cite{pmlr-v202-biderman23a}) could be conducted.

 Our definition of contrastive task pairs is based upon human-defined distinctions - i.e. we give differing instructions while keeping the target query the same.
 Nevertheless, this does not guarantee that an LLM will also perceive these tasks to be different.
 An analysis could be conducted that involves contrastive instructions as determined by an LLM's notion of task similarity, e.g. defined using distance metrics between individual sample representations.
 However, conducting such an analysis is beyond the scope of this work.